awsdocs/iam-user-guide/doc_source/reference_policies_condition-keys.md

 Works with [string operators](reference_policies_elements_condition_operators.md#Conditions_String)\.

 Use this key to compare the type of principal making the request with the principal type that you specify in the policy\.
-To learn which values you can sFor details about how the information appears in the request context for different principals, see [Specifying a principal](reference_policies_elements_principal.md#Principal_specifying)\.
+For more information, see [Specifying a principal](reference_policies_elements_principal.md#Principal_specifying)\.
 + **Availability** – This key is always included in the request context\.

 ## aws:referer<a name="condition-keys-referer"></a>